Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 iv.
 Future-Proof

 v.
-Should Google be Worried?
+Should Google Be Worried?

 5. The MITMProxy YouTube Adblocking Script